What are plates for??

 creative among the lentils and the marmalade.....

-abundance of gold, making the Goldfish a popular symbol in the Chinese culture.
+This symbol means abundance of gold, making the Goldfish a popular symbol in the Chinese culture.
 One of the most popular New Year's images is a child holding a large goldfish and a lotus flower which brings both wealth and harmony

-Goldfish also symbolise abundant wealth because the first character (jin) means gold and the second character (yu) has the same pronunciation as the word for "abundance" or "surplus" (yu
+Goldfish also symbolise abundant wealth because the first character (jin) means gold and the second character (yu) has the same pronunciation as the word for "abundance" or "surplus" (yu 余).

-Plate proverbs:
+Plate

 All state, and nothing on the plate.French Proverb